-- The TOE is used as a travel document's chip by the traveler and the inspection systems in the "Operational Use" phase.
-The user data can be read according to the security policy of the issuing State or Organization and can be used according to the security policy of the issuing State but they can never be modified. - This life cycle phase corresponds to the Phase 7 of the [PP0035]. - The security environment for the TOE and the ST of the underlying platform match, the Phases up to 6 are covered by a controlled environment as required in [HWCR, p.
+- (Step7) The TOE is used as a travel document's chip by the traveler and the inspection systems in the "Operational Use" phase.
+The user data can be read according to the security policy of the issuing State or Organization and can be used according to the security policy of the issuing State but they can never be modified. - The security environment for the TOE and the ST of the underlying platform match, the steps up to 6 are covered by a controlled environment as required in [HWCR, p.
 41].
-In Phase 7 (Operational Use) no restrictions apply.
+In step7 (Operational Use) no restrictions apply.